aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-pdf-to-other-document-formats/_index.md

 url: /net/convert-pdf-to-other-document-formats/
 ---

 Aspose.Words can load even such a complex format as PDF.
-This opens up new opportunities: it is possible to convert PDF to Word or other formats that bring users far ahead in solving many applied problems.
+This opens up new opportunities: it is possible to convert PDF to Word or other formats that bring users far ahead in solving a few applied problems.

 ## Prerequisites

 * Added reference to Aspose.Words package ***OR*** to Aspose.Words.Pdf2Word.dll.
 * At least .NET Framework 4.6.1 or .NET Standard 2.0.
 Targets like .NET Core 2.x or 3.0, .NET 5, and Xamarin are also supported via compatibility with .NET Standard.

-## Convert PDF to Other Formats {#convert-pdf-to-other-formats}
+## Convert PDF to Various Formats {#convert-pdf-to-other-formats}

 The most popular conversion from PDF is conversion to Microsoft Word formats such as DOCX, DOC, as well as image formats such as JPG or PNG.
 With that said, converting a document from one format to another performs in a familiar way.